evolvingstuff/vdw2/content/posts/vitamin-d-what-clinicians-need-to-know.md

 ## Note by VitaminDWiki

-The following paper appears to be a very small condensation of the excellent book which he published in 2012 <a href="/posts/vitamin-d-everything-you-need-to-know" style="color: red; text-decoration: underline;" title="This link has an unknown page_id: 2397"> **Vitamin D: Everything You Need to Know** </a>
+The following paper appears to be a very small condensation of the excellent book which he published in 2012 [ **Vitamin D: Everything You Need to Know** ](/tags/vitamin-d-everything-you-need-to-know.html)

  **<span style="color:#00F;">The figures are in the PDF of the paper is attached at the bottom of this page</span>**